PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 And now aware of her family behind the door, defensive instincts pulled her back: stay unnoticed, don’t change the latch; be invisible.
 Tom closed her mind, tensed her muscles and pulled the heavy door open.

 The overpowering smell of baked apples.
 The heavy door slammed shut behind her.
 In the thick air, for a second, Tom was sick of apples.
-But the feeling quickly passed.
-She chastised herself for the obvious: the apple being a life saver.
+But the feeling quickly passed; the apple had been a life saver.
 Besides, the pips in her pockets could be interesting.

-There was no good seat available.
-Around the table sprawled her brothers, there was only one seat left: the smallest and least sturdy.
-Tom wanted to sit so she sat there.

-Often there were brawls over the precious little there was.
-Seats (or more specifically seats and seat positions) were a common cause of trouble but Tom avoided this.
-Once or twice she might have had to fight for the right to be left alone, that was worth fighting for.
+She sat at the table unnoticed and joined them eating.

-And yet, bellies full, tensions were rising round the table; competing voices.
+Bellies full, tensions were rising round the table; competing voices.
 She did not look though, not a time to risk eye contact.
 She listened to judge tones of aggression: it was safe, her anxiety reassured.

 Wiggling her toes, squashing them against the leather of the boots, the arguing grew more distant as comfort won the battle for her senses.